 Unlike expired drivers' licenses, which most U.S. states require be surrendered upon renewal, no one will collect your old passport from you when it expires.
 In fact, being in possession of an expired passport is not considered to be a fraud or any other sort of crime.
-Still, we will cover some additional reasons why someone might have multiple passports, and when this might or might not be considered a crime.
+But what if you have more than one unexpired, active passport, and maybe they're even from different countries?

 There are various legitimate reasons for possessing multiple passports, including:

 1. You have dual citizenship/nationality in the U.S. and another country.

 2. You are a U.S. government worker, who's been issued a diplomatic passport allowing easy, no-fee entry to other countries.

 3. You renewed your U.S. passport and kept the expired or canceled passport.

 People having dual citizenship often have a passport for each country.
 Dual citizenship or nationality means that a person is a citizen of two countries at the same time.

 The U.S. allows (but does not encourage) dual citizenship.
 Your home country might or might not allow it.
 Each country has its own citizenship laws based on its own policy.
 The dual nationality may be automatic by law.
 For example, when a child is born in a foreign country but the parents are U.S. citizens, the child automatically holds citizenship in both countries (with a few exceptions, based on things like the year of the child's birth).

 A U.S. citizen might also acquire foreign citizenship through marriage to a foreign national.
 Or, a person who naturalizes as a U.S. citizen may retain the citizenship of his or her home country, if the home country allows it.

 Under the above circumstances, it is not illegal or a fraud in any way for the person to hold two valid passports.
 Nevertheless, the U.S. requires that you carry your U.S. passport when traveling, and use it to reenter the United States.